dannycahyo/tech-genius-day1/README.md

 ### Files

-- `index.html`: The main entry point for the dashboard layout.
 - `login.html`: The login page with form validation.
 - `login.js`: JavaScript file for form validation and DOM manipulation.
 - `tailwind.css`: Tailwind CSS file for styling.